SAP-samples/teched2022-DA280/exercises/3_Copy_Model_and_Import_Data/README.md

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot14.png)

 11. In the Dimension Properties view, we can add descriptions by mapping the description members of our source column to respective target column.
 The mapping is shown in the screenshot below.
-Once this is done, we click on Next.
+Once this is done, we click on "Next".
 The system now validates the mappings and if no errors are found we can proceed to run the import.

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot15.png)